List of county roads in Washington County, Minnesota: County Road 27

 County Road 27 is a county route that serves Mahtomedi, White Bear Lake, and Birchwood Village in Washington County.
 County Road 27 forms part of the western border of the county.
 County Road 27 begins at an intersection between Minnesota 120, Minnesota 244, and Ramsey County 15.
 County Road 27 goes north until in crosses the border into Ramsey County, just south of White Bear Lake.
 County Road 27 is named East County Line Road for its entire route.
 County Road 27 is signed with a white square rather than the standard pentagon shown on the map of Washington County.

 County Road 28

 County Road 28 is a county route that serves Denmark Township.
 County Road 28 begins at Manning Avenue South (MN 95) and heads east to St. Croix Trail South (Washington County 21).
 County Road 28 is known as 110th Street South for its entire route.
 Prior to 2021 County Road 28 was signed as County Road 78.

 County Road 29

 County Road 29 is a county route that was formerly numbered as County Road 36.
-County Road 29 begins at an interchange with Minnesota 36.
-29 goes north into Mahtomedi before ending at Stillwater Road (Washington County 12).
-County Road 29 is known as Hilton Trail for its entire route, and serves the towns of Pine Springs, Mahtomedi, and Willernie.
+It was renumbered in 2013 to avoid confusion with Minnesota State Highway 36, which it intersects at its southern end.
+County Road 29 begins at an interchange with Minnesota 36 in Pine Springs and goes north into Mahtomedi before ending at Stillwater Road (Washington County 12).
+County Road 29 is known as Hilton Trail for its entire route, and serves the towns of Pine Springs and Mahtomedi.